-Sin, which mars everything in life, has left its scar on the family too.
+Sin, which marrs everything in life, has left its scar on our closest relationships too.
 The number of families that experience the sweetness that family was designed to have, are very few indeed.

-This family is well known to us: Adam and Eve, and the first two of their many children.
-“Perfect” beginning—“sweethearts for life”!—marred by sin, infecting their children – continuing imperfectly for the rest of their 900+ years on this earth.
+This could describe many a family, but this particular family is well known to us: Adam and Eve, and the first two of their many children.
+“Perfect” beginning—“sweethearts for life”!—marred by sin, infecting their children, continuing imperfectly for the rest of their 900+ years on this earth.

 How then can a family full of fighters, become a normal godly family again, and remain a good normal godly family?

 As with all problems in life, family problems are fixed with two basic ingredients.
 The first ingredient is good theology.
 The second ingredient is practical godliness.
 When mixed together, all problems get solved.
 Even if only one spouse in a marriage will accept these two ingredients, then the marriage will already be over 50% better, and the effects on the family will be visible too.
 Psalm 26:1 implies that the Lord vindicates those who “walk in integrity” and who “trust in the LORD”. “walk in integrity” is nothing other than practical godliness, and “trust in the Lord” is essentially good theology.
 And if you have those two, then God will vindicate you.